 Perimeter systems or virtual fences are a good step up from a simple door or window alarm.
 They work by placing digital "posts" around your campsite or storage site to create a virtual perimeter.
 They can sound off an alarm or notify you when the perimeter is crossed.

-The main drawback with virtual perimeters is that they are triggered by many false alarms, such as a squirrel in the area or a camper cutting across your campsite.
+The main drawback of virtual perimeters is that they are triggered by many false alarms, such as a squirrel in the area or a camper cutting across your campsite.
 Use these virtual fences in areas where there is not much of a possibility for a false alarm.
-If you have pets, perimeter systems aren’t always the best if they’re off a leash.
+If you have pets, perimeter systems aren't always the best if they're off a leash.

 If you want the absolute best, then you would want an integrated RV security system.
 "Integrated" refers to several safety nets and redundancies as well as protection from hazards other than burglaries, such as fire and carbon monoxide.

-RV Security Systems is a good example.
-Depending on the system you get, you can have window and door alarms, motion detectors, storage compartment alarms and even alerts straight to your cell phone when alarms are triggered.
+Depending on the system you get, you can have window and door alarms, motion detectors, storage compartment alarms, and even alerts straight to your cell phone when alarms are triggered.

 You may even consider a motion-triggered video surveillance system.
-These systems can detect and record intruders while alerting both you and a private security network.
+These systems can detect and record intruders while alerting both you and a private security company.
 They can send your cell phone a video feed, so you can figure out if the threat is worth notifying law enforcement.

-You can combine different elements of different systems to build your burglar proof RV system.
+You can combine different elements of different systems with building your burglar proof RV system.
 You can add simple things such as floodlights or security stickers on windows as well for a little more security.
 The more elements you have, the better you can sleep at night knowing your investment is safe.